AkchurinDA/Hephaestus.jl/README.md

 # Hephaestus.jl

-`Hephaestus.jl` is an auto-differentiable structural analysis solver written in the Julia programming language.
+`Hephaestus.jl` is an auto-differentiable structural analysis package purely written in the Julia programming language.

 ## Roadmap